marcobeierer/wordpress-sitemapgenerator/src/readme.txt

 1. The user interface of the Sitemap Generator.

 == Changelog ==

+= 1.8.0 =
+*Release Date - 26th May, 2026*

+* Updated compatibility information for WordPress 7.0.
+* Modernized settings registration for current WordPress versions.
+* Added nonce and capability checks to the admin AJAX proxy.

 = 1.7.7 =
 *Release Date - 14th January, 2023*